extremenetworks/ipfabric-docs/docs/source/solutions/overview.rst

 Workflows include customer port provisioning, move systems to quarantine, MAC ACL updates, and route server validation.

-It works with all Brocade SLX-9850 switches, and will in future work with Brocade MLXe devices.
-See more details :doc:`here<ixp/overview>`.
+It works with Brocade SLX-9850 and 9540 switches, and will in future work with Brocade MLXe devices.
+Technical Preview versions of this automation suite will begin shipping soon.

 .. rubric:: What's Next?